saraniya-automations/TalentTrackSystem/README.md

 When the program lauch for the first time seed.py will get automatically get triggered and mock data will be created

 ### Authors
-Authors: M. Saraniya Sathisvari, Bhagya
+Authors: M. Saraniya Sathisvari, Bhagya Hettiarachchi